0xseljarida/Inception/NOTES.md

 namespaced          /proc/<pid>, /proc/net, the process list
 NOT namespaced      /proc/stat, /proc/meminfo, /proc/uptime, /proc/cpuinfo
 ```

-**So they were removed.** Keeping configuration that demonstrably does nothing means keeping something that has to be explained and defended for no benefit, and every line in a Compose file is a line an evaluator can ask about.
-They would start to matter on a host that masks `/proc` and `/sys` more aggressively than Docker's default, which is the situation netdata's documentation is written against, and this is not that host.

 **The wider lesson is worth more than the setting.** A container is isolated in what it can *change*, far more than in what it can *see*.